Mini Grant Frequently Asked Questions#

-1. Can my neighborhood apply for more than one grant per year?
+1. Can my neighborhood or small community nonprofit apply for more than one grant per year?

 Yes.
-Your neighborhood can apply more than once in a calendar year.
+Your neighborhood or small community nonprofit can apply more than once in a calendar year.

-2. Is there a maximum amount of funding that my neighborhood can be awarded in a year?
+2. Is there a maximum amount of funding that my neighborhood/small community nonpforit can be awarded in a year?

 No. There are no limits to applying for mini grant funds -- however, the City reserves the right to award funds equitably and fund previously unfunded neighborhoods and projects.
 The City also reserves the right to deny funding to a repeat grantee in order to award money to a new grantee.